Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: Important Properties of ODDM Modulation

 \subsubsection{Comparison of TF Signal Localization}

-To transmit $MN$ QAM symbols, an MC modulation scheme employs $MN$ orthogonal pulses corresponding to its JTFR and results in its own TF signal localization. {Based on Fig. \ref{tfl_ddop}}, the comparison between ODDM and other modulation schemes in terms of their simplified TF signal localization can be schematically illustrated in Fig. \ref{cms}, where $M=4$, $N=2$.
-It should be noted that for ODDM, $M$ has to be a large enough integer to have a reasonable extension parameter $D=\lceil 2Q/M \rceil$ for the general DDOP.
-From Fig. \ref{cms}, one can observe that: {\arabic{enumi})} \begin{enumerate} \item For SC modulation, which is a \ac{tdm} scheme, the $MN$ QAM symbols are conveyed by $MN$ square-root Nyquist pulses for the zero-ISI interval $\frac{T_0}{M}$.
+To transmit $MN$ QAM symbols, an MC modulation scheme employs $MN$ orthogonal pulses corresponding to its JTFR and results in its own TF signal localization. {Based on Fig. \ref{tfl_ddop}}, the comparison between ODDM and other modulation schemes in terms of their \emph{simplified} TF signal localization can be schematically illustrated in Fig. \ref{cms}\footnote{From (\ref{xtotfs}) and (\ref{isfft}), we can readily see that OTFS is a precoded OFDM.
+Each precoded symbol occupies the same time-frequency resource as OFDM.
+We have thus omitted OTFS in Fig. \ref{cms}.}, where $M=4$, $N=2$ .
+It should be noted that the bandwidth and duration of each pulse in these modulation schemes are not explicitly presented in Fig. \ref{cms}, and for ODDM, $M$ has to be a large enough integer to have a reasonable extension parameter $D=\lceil 2Q/M \rceil$ for the general DDOP.
+From Fig. \ref{cms}, one can observe that: {\arabic{enumi})} \begin{enumerate} \item For SC modulation, which is a \ac{tdm} scheme, the $MN$ QAM symbols are conveyed by $MN$ square-root Nyquist pulses for the Nyquist interval $\frac{T_0}{M}$.
 The pulses are orthogonally overlapped in the TD. \item For a frequency-division multiplexing (FDM) scheme, such as for example OFDM associated with frequency resolution of $\frac{1}{NT_0}$, $MN$ QAM symbols are conveyed by $MN$ rectangular pulses $\rect_{NT_0}(t)$ modulated by $MN$ subcarriers, respectively.
 The pulses are inseparably overlapped in the TD however they are orthogonally overlapped in the FD. \item For conventional OFDM having a frequency resolution of $\frac{1}{T_0}$ and time resolution $T_0$, $MN$ QAM symbols are conveyed by $N$ OFDM symbols, where each OFDM symbol has $M$ rectangular pulses $\rect_{T_0}(t)$ modulated by $M$ subcarriers, respectively.
 Since $N$ OFDM symbols are isolated in the TD, the inter-symbol pulses {are not overlapped either in the TD or in the FD}, while the intra-symbol pulses are inseparably and orthogonally overlapped in the TD and FD, respectively. \item For ODDM having a frequency resolution of $\frac{1}{NT_0}$ and a time resolution of $\frac{T_0}{M}$, $MN$ QAM symbols are conveyed by $M$ pulse trains $u(t)$ modulated by $N$ subcarriers, respectively.
 These pulses are overlapped orthogonally in both the TD and FD. \end{enumerate}